 ISA World Adaptive Surfing Championship:

-For the past three years (2015, 16, 17) the ISA has hosted the ISA World Adaptive Surfing Championship and each has been the largest international Adaptive Surfing World Championship to date.
-The 2015 Adaptive Surfing Championship included 69 competitors from 18 nations and in 2017 the event grew to 109 competitors from 26 nations.
+Sine 2015 the ISA has hosted the ISA World Adaptive Surfing Championship and each has been the largest international Adaptive Surfing World Championship to date.
+The 2015 Adaptive Surfing Championship included 69 competitors from 18 nations and in 2018 the event featured 120 athletes from 24 nations.
 This world championship has created a stage for surfers with physical challenges to display their talents in world-class competition.